 I believe that this makes Ambika Cotton Mills Ltd as part of section C of your article, with difficulty in maintaining sustainable growth going forward.

 You are right.
 Ambika Cotton Mills Ltd falls in part C. It has improved its inventory turnover as well as receivables days and has managed to reduce its debt and fund its growth by improving its operating efficiency.

-Congratulations for your understanding the concept and applying it correctly in analysis.
+Congratulations on your understanding the concept and applying it correctly in the analysis.

 All the best for your investing journey!

 Dear Sir, a question on Nitin Spinners and Ambika Cotton Mills Ltd. Compared to Ambika, Nitin Spinners has similar margin, bit better sales & Capacity.
 Yet market cap of Ambika Cotton Mills Ltd is greater than Nitin Spinners.
 Any reason?
 I am missing something?
 Maybe like management issues, although I could not see them.
 Can you advise what could be the reason?

 Hi, I believe that any attempt to explain the market valuation of any company or the difference in market capitalization of two companies is mere guesswork.
 It is always uncertain what factors market might be weighing at any point in time.